[updated Friday, June 18, 7 a.m.)

 Saturday, June 12, 9 a.m. - tentative YES (66 degrees)

 *Indoor Classes (large room center of the building facing Grand River) -

-Space is limited to 7 students.
-You will need to reserve a space by texting or emailing me the day
+Space is limited to 8 students.
+Please reserve a space by texting or emailing me the day

 before (reservations not needed for outdoor classes).